 Not everyone is so happy with the idea of the royals marrying outside of their race.
 ‘Love has no colour’ btw!
 There have been numerous racist comments, campaigns and even a Government leaders wife made disgusting comments regarding Meghan and ‘black people’.
 The obsession with bloodlines makes the idea of royals marrying people of colour – or even having non-white heritage themselves – difficult for the press and public to stomach.
 Royals tend to be offered a small circle of potential spouses – the same class, religion and ethnicity.

 This marriage has highlighted the subtle racism of the UK.
 No matter how we sugar coat it.
-It’s an issue that needs to be addressed and brought to light.
+This issue needs to be addressed and brought to light.

 I feel that unfortunately, this mentality is mainly in the older generations.
 With younger generations and how the world is evolving.
 More and more wonderful biracial children are being brought into the world.
 Social media is thriving.
 Giving people access to different cultures, races and seeing people of all races.
 Not just those that have been chosen to represent us.
 We are less judgemental and more accepting of each other.
 Which is great!
 Iv never really experienced racism from people in my generation, unfortunately, it has always been subtle racism from the older generation.